smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS trainer guide - Hybrid identity.md

 Contoso is a medium size financial services company with its headquarters in New York and a branch office in San Francisco.
 It is currently operating entirely on-premises, with majority of its infrastructure running on the Windows platform.

-Contoso is facing some challenges related to increased mobility of its workforce.
+Contoso is facing challenges related to increased mobility of its workforce.
 In particular, in order to drive down its office space costs, Contoso management is considering implementing a flexible work arrangement policy which would allow its employees to work on designated days from home, using either corporate- and employee-owned devices.
 However, the Contoso's Information Security team expressed concerns about insufficient controls that would prevent access from unauthorized or non-compliant systems.
 In addition, there are concerns regarding using traditional VPN technologies or DirectAccess, which tend to provide excessive access to on-premises infrastructure.

 **Existing Contoso Active Directory environment**

 Contoso has a single domain Active Directory forest which was implemented over a decade ago.
 The domain was assigned a non-routable DNS name contoso.local.
 While the Directory Services team considered renaming the domain, this has never been implemented due to potential negative implications of such change.
 Contoso does own a publicly routable DNS domain name contoso.com.

 Contoso has recently upgraded its Active Directory environment to Windows Server 2016 and it is in the process of migrating its desktops from Windows 7 to Windows 10.
 The majority of their servers are running either Windows Server 2012 R2 or Windows Server 2016.

 **Customer objectives**